BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Your service is the sender

 For this use case, your service is the sender, and your end users are the recipients.
-The use case supports transfers initiated by your service (e.g. payroll) and transfers initiated by end users (e.g. reward redemption).
+The use case supports transfers initiated by your service (e.g. payroll) and transfers initiated by your end users (e.g. reward redemption).
 ReadyRemit represents your service with a *Sender* record and one or more *Sender Account* records, and ReadyRemit represents each of your end users with a *Recipient* record and one or more *Recipient Account* records:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-your-service-is-the-sender-2.png" width=800 loading="lazy"></div>

+## Using identifiers

-## senderId
+### senderId

-Your service uses your *senderId* to create ReadyRemit *Recipient* records and to get an array of *Recipient* records:
+Your service uses your *senderId* to create ReadyRemit *Recipient* records and get an array of *Recipient* records:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-sender-recipient-6.png" height=160 loading="lazy"></div>

-When this use case is fully implemented, your service will also use your *senderId* to create ReadyRemit *SenderAccount* records and to get an array of *SenderAccount* records.
+When this use case is fully implemented, your service may also use your *senderId* to get or update your ReadyRemit Sender record, create  *SenderAccount* records, and get an array of *SenderAccount* records:

+IMAGE HERE

-## recipientId
+### recipientId

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-recipient-recipientaccount-6.png" height=280 loading="lazy"></div>

-## recipientAccountId
+### recipientAccountId

 # Your users are the senders